zotonic/zotonic/doc/developer-guide/deployment/env.rst

   ``@`` **must** be a fully qualified domain name.
 Zotonic will use the OS's domain name if no domain is defined in the LNAME.

+``TMP``
+  Where Zotonic puts temporary files.
+Examples are temporary files for image resizing or URL downloading.